cockpit-project/cockpit/pkg/machines/README.md

         exportedReactComponents, // exported React components for reuse in the plugged provider }

-Please refer the libvirt.es6 for the most current API description and more details.
+Please refer the `libvirt.es6` for the most current API description and more details.

+Please refer `cockpit/test/verify/files/cockpitMachinesTestExternalProvider.js` for a "Hello World" implementation in Vanilla JS.

-Referential implementation of an external provider is the cockpit-machines-ovirt-provider [2]
+External provider referential implementation is the `cockpit-machines-ovirt-provider` [2] written in ES6 and fully using React/Redux/Webpack.

 ## Links
 \[1\] [How to enable nested virtualization in KVM](https://fedoraproject.org/wiki/How_to_enable_nested_virtualization_in_KVM)